Pro Day Shows Kyler Murray Expects NFL to Trust Him, so Which Team Fits QB Best?

 That doesn't mean any of those teams are definitively out of contention for Murray, or that some team like Tennessee, Pittsburgh or New England won't shock the world on draft night.

-With Murray, it's all about the trust factor.
 In the NFL—particularly heading into draft season—it's often impossible to know who or what anybody trusts.

 Brad Gagnon has covered the NFL for Bleacher Report since 2012.